What’s the difference between personal loans and payday loans?

 Personal loans: The amount you can borrow with a personal loan may range from $2,500 to $35,000.
 Popular uses for personal loans include paying off higher interest bills or paying for wedding expenses.

 These fees might be as much as 10-30 percent of your loan.
 That doesn’t include any additional late fees if you are unable to repay the loan on time.

 Personal loans: Depending on your lender, personal loans can come with their own set of fees.
 An origination fee is a fee deducted from your loan amount upon entering into an agreement.
 A three percent fee might not sound like much, especially compared to payday loans, but when applied to a $10,000 loan, it amounts to $300 for simply agreeing to the terms.
 Some lenders may also include a prepayment penalty if you were to pay off your loan before an agreed-upon time period.

 The good news is that some lenders don’t include these loan fees, so you could avoid them if you do a little research on lenders.
 Discover Personal Loans, for example, doesn’t include any origination fees or prepayment fees as part of their personal loan terms.

 Personal loans: Depending on your credit score, personal loans offer relatively low interest rates.
 For borrowers with a strong credit history, interest rates can be as low as 6.99% – 24.99%.
 Many personal loan lenders, including Discover Personal Loans, also offer fixed interest rates for the duration of your loan term.
 A lower, fixed rate combined with no origination fees can make personal loans an appealing proposition for borrowers.

-Payday Loans: Payday loans are specifically designed for short-term use.
-These loans are typically due at the time of your next payday.
+Payday loans: Payday loans are specifically designed for short-term use.
+These loans are typically due at the time of your next paycheck.
 Failure to repay the loan within that term could result in extra fees and interest charges.
 Some lenders allow borrowers to rollover a payday loan, which allows the borrower to pay a fee to delay loan payment.